Search by

 Are there bike storage facilities on site?

 Yes, they try to be as eco-friendly as possible so each of their schemes has plenty of secure bike storage space.
 Please note, E-Bicycles and E-Scooters are not permitted at any of their sites.
 They also offer FREE bike hire to all their residents across all schemes.
-Simply hand us your room key in exchange for a bike, helmet and lights.
+Simply hand them your room key in exchange for a bike, helmet and lights.

 Can I bring my car?

 All their developments are based in fantastic city centre locations, with great transport links nearby.
 They also try and be as eco-friendly as possible so they don't encourage students to bring cars.
-Very limited parking is available on a case-by-case basis – if you have a genuine need to keep a car at university, you can contact the management for your chosen PMG development to discuss your options.
+Very limited parking is available on a case-by-case basis – if you have a genuine need to keep a car at university, you can contact the management for your chosen property development to discuss your options.
 All their developments have nearby public car parks, perfect for when friends and family visit.
 Short term car access is available for dropping off or picking up your belongings.

 Who should I contact if I have a problem with my internet?